FrodeHus/modsecurity-loganalytics/README.md

 This repo also contains a Log Analytics API client which can be used standalone.

+## Example config

+In this repo, there is a sample configuration for nginx with a aspnet.core _Hello world!_ sample backend in [modsec-nginx](modsec-nginx).

+Using the supplied `docker-compose.yml` you should be able to run a `modsecurity+nginx with ModSecurityLogger` proxy in front of the ASPNET.Core sample backend by simply issuing a `docker-compose up --build` command.

 ## The most prevalent OWASP rule violations

 Once the logs are in Log Analytics Workspace, further analysis can be done and alert rules set up in Azure Sentinel - but one fun visualization is to see which OWASP rules are violated most often.